yaming116/android-sdcard-helper/README.md

 At a certain point in your application's lifecycle you will need to alter it's database structure to support additional features.
 You must ensure users who have installed your app prior to this can safely upgrade their local databases without the loss of any locally held data.

-To facilitate a database upgrade, increment the version number that you pass to your `SQLiteSDCArdHelper` constructor:
+To facilitate a database upgrade, increment the version number that you pass to your `SQLiteSDCardHelper` constructor:

 ```java
 private static final int DATABASE_VERSION = 2;